Rural broadband expansion barely survives legislative deadline

 ATLANTA - Last year, a General Assembly determined to bring the benefits of high-speed internet to rural Georgia passed legislation authorizing the state’s electric membership corporations (EMCs) to deploy broadband to rural customers.

-“This is a Hail Mary attempt,” state Rep. Ron Stephens, R-Savannah, the bill’s chief sponsor, said from the House floor just before 11 p.m. last Thursday night.
+“This is a Hail Mary attempt,” state Rep. Ron Stephens, R-Savannah, the bill’s chief sponsor, said from the House floor just before 11 p.m. last Thursday night, March 12.
 “Let’s not leave rural Georgia in the dark any more when it comes to broadband.”

 While high-speed internet has become commonplace in metro Atlanta and Georgia’s other urban and suburban communities, school kids in parts of rural Georgia are forced to go to the local library so they can go online and do their homework.